 - Do all spiders make webs?

 We looked in our wildlife guide-book to find out if the huntsman spider was poisonous (I already knew the answer, but I think it’s good for children to find out themselves).
 We also learnt a lot about them.
-We learnt that a huntsman spider is nocturnal and doesn’t make a web but hunts it’s food at night, they are great for around our house because they eat cockroaches and we also admired the features on its body.
+We learnt that a huntsman spider is nocturnal, that it doesn’t make a web but hunts its food at night and that they are great for around our house because they eat cockroaches.
+We also admired the features on its body.